-He felt his chest.
+He pressed a palm to his chest.
 The heartbeat was commendably restrained-a canter rather than a gallop.
 He wasn't going to die.

 'Be careful,' said a female voice.

 His eyes snapped open.
 He was still alone.
 Now his heart galloped.